Jon Bernthal

 Jonathan Edward Bernthal (/ˈbɜːrnθɔːl/; born September 20, 1976) is an American actor.
-He came to prominence for portraying Shane Walsh on the AMC horror drama series The Walking Dead (2010–2012; 2018), where he was a starring cast member in the first two seasons.
-Bernthal achieved further recognition as Frank Castle / The Punisher in the Marvel Cinematic Universe, appearing in the second season of Daredevil (2016), the spin-off series The Punisher (2017–2019), and the revival series Daredevil: Born Again (2025).
-For his recurring guest role as restaurant owner Michael Berzatto in the series The Bear (2022–present), he won a Primetime Emmy Award and was nominated for two others.
+Known for playing brash, hard-edged, ethically complex characters, he first achieved prominence for his portrayal of Shane Walsh on the AMC horror drama series The Walking Dead (2010–2012).
+He went on to portray Frank Castle / The Punisher in Marvel Cinematic Universe (MCU) media beginning with the second season of Daredevil (2016), before starring in his own spin-off series The Punisher (2017–2019).
+He later starred in the first season of the revival series Daredevil: Born Again (2025), the Disney+ television special The Punisher: One Last Kill (2026) which he co-wrote, and the film Spider-Man: Brand New Day (2026).

-His film roles include Snitch (2013), The Wolf of Wall Street (2013), Fury (2014), Sicario (2015), The Accountant (2016), Baby Driver (2017), Wind River (2017), Widows (2018), Ford v Ferrari (2019), King Richard (2021), The Many Saints of Newark (2021), Origin (2023), The Accountant 2 (2025), and The Amateur (2025).
+Bernthal has starred in multiple films including World Trade Center (2006), Day Zero (2007), Night at the Museum: Battle of the Smithsonian (2009), The Ghost Writer (2010), The Wolf of Wall Street (2013), Fury (2014), Sicario (2015), The Accountant (2016), Baby Driver (2017), Ford v Ferrari (2019), King Richard (2021), Origin (2023), The Accountant 2 (2025), and The Odyssey (2026).
+He has also had prominent roles in several television series including the HBO miniseries We Own This City (2022) as Wayne Jenkins and Hulu's The Bear (2022–2026) as Michael Berzatto, the latter winning him a Primetime Emmy Award.

+He made his Broadway debut from March to July 2026 starring in Dog Day Afternoon.

 Early life and education

 Jonathan Edward Bernthal was born in Washington, D.C. on September 20, 1976, to a Jewish family.
 He is a son of Joan Lurie (née Marx) and Eric Lawrence "Rick" Bernthal, a former lawyer with Latham & Watkins LLP and chair of the board of directors for The Humane Society of the United States until 2019.
 His paternal grandfather was musician and producer Murray Bernthal.
 He has two brothers: Nicholas, an orthopedic surgeon and professor at University of California, Los Angeles (UCLA), and Thomas, a consulting agency CEO who is married to former Facebook COO Sheryl Sandberg.
-The three are cousins of rock musician Adam Schlesinger, who died in 2020.
+The three are cousins of rock musician Adam Schlesinger, who died in April 2020.

-Bernthal grew up in Cabin John, Maryland.
-He attended the Sidwell Friends School, graduating in 1995.
-He has often described his younger self as a "troublemaker."
+Jon Bernthal grew up in Cabin John, Maryland.
+He attended the Sidwell Friends School in Washington D.C. graduating in 1995.
+He has often described his younger self as being a "troublemaker."
 After high school, he studied at Skidmore College in Saratoga Springs, New York, but dropped out.
-On the advice of his acting teacher, Alma Becker, he joined the Moscow Art Theatre School in Russia.
-During his time there, he was a catcher for a Russian professional baseball team.
+On the advice of his acting teacher, Alma Becker, he joined the Moscow Art Theatre School in Moscow.
+While there, he was a catcher for a Russian professional baseball team.